harishkannarao/ChromeHeadlessTesting/README.md

-## Run Java Script unit tests in standalone
+## Run Java Script unit tests as standalone

 To run the java script unit tests in standalone mode, start the JasmineSpec runner application using the following command